Mono.Fuse : Mono.Fuse Namespace

 Parses args looking for FUSE options.

-static ShowFuseHelp (string)
+ShowFuseHelp (string)

 Writes FUSE argument information to your programs standard error stream.